WTCa100/EffyStudentDB/README.md

 ```
 - `SqlManager` - Mainly used for communication between the application and the database.
 Its functionality will be tackled in the next chapter.
 ### SQL Communication
-EffyStudentDB operates on a local `SQLite3` server file that is created everytime the program cannot find it in the specified paths.
+EffyStudentDB operates on a local `SQLite3` server file that is created every time the program cannot find it in the specified paths.
 The SQL communication is split into 2 sections:
 #### SQL Adapter
-The `SqlAdapter`'s main purpose is to translate information obtained from the `SqlManager` into a C++ objects, that will be later used in core functionality processing, and it will also translate the C++ objects data into a appropriate SQL queries. <br>
+The `SqlAdapter`'s main purpose is to translate information obtained from the `SqlManager` into C++ objects, which will be later used in core functionality processing, and it will also translate the C++ objects data into appropriate SQL queries. <br>
-Database getteres are separated into each concrete type:
+Database getters are separated into each concrete type:
 ```C++
       std::vector<School> getSchools(std::string filter = "");
       std::vector<Student> getStudents(std::string filter = "");